 Surgery is often seen as a last resort since medical treatment often controls the symptoms and complications of Crohn’s.
 Surgery does not cure the disease, but it may be the fastest way to restore health in some patients.
 It’s used most often to close fistulas, bypass obstructions, stop bleeding, or remove part of the intestine.

-Even though surgery can improve the health and wellbeing of patients, it does not cure Crohn’s.
-The chance of recurrence is high.
+Even though it’s not a cure, surgery can improve the health and wellbeing of patients.
 Over 85% of patients have no symptoms in the year following surgery.
 Up to 20% of patients have no symptoms 15 years after surgery.
-Use of medication after surgery can decrease the risk of recurrence

 Maintaining a healthy lifestyle can help reduce the symptoms of Crohn’s disease and extend the period between flare-ups.
 It’s important to maintain a healthy lifestyle even when Crohn’s disease is in remission.